BeatsuDev/let/.github/ISSUE_TEMPLATE/task-template.md

 - [ ] Requirement 2

 ## Task dependencies
-This task requires these tasks to be complete:
+This task requires these tasks to be completed:
 None